The Wait for Waiver Services is Over!

 Since its inception, access to home and community based waiver services in Louisiana has been first-come, first-served.
-With close to 16,000 people with developmental disabilities on the waiting list, with a wait time of over ten years, this process has not served Louisiana’s citizens with DD well.
-Fortunately, after several years of planning with stakeholders, the Office for Citizens with Developmental Disabilities (OCDD) is prioritizing the people on the waiting list according to the urgency of their needs.
-After completing a screening on each person, individuals with developmental disabilities will be divided into categories with those in the most emergent need served first.
-People will be re-screened on a regular basis and can request a re-screening if their needs change.
+With close to 16,000 people with developmental disabilities on the waiting list, with a wait time of over ten years, this process did not serve Louisiana’s citizens with DD well.
+Fortunately, in the Spring of 2018, after several years of planning with stakeholders, the Office for Citizens with Developmental Disabilities (OCDD) began prioritizing the people on the waiting list according to the urgency of their needs.
+After completing a screening on each person, individuals with developmental disabilities were divided into categories with those in the most emergent need to be served first.
+Due to the Council’s advocacy efforts, sufficient waiver slots were funded by the legislature in 2017 and 2018 to provide waiver opportunities to all those with current (emergent) or expected needs within a year (urgent).
+Individuals will receive the waiver that is most appropriate to meet their needs.
+The remaining people on the Request for Services Registry have all of their needs met at this time and will be re-screened on a regular basis or can request a re-screening if their needs change.

 Community and Family Support